 Our experts come from a variety of backgrounds and provide guidance to businesses across industries.
-Read the introductions below to gain insight into each our our counselors.
+Read the introductions below to gain insight into each of our counselors.

-Bill Reagan, Executive Director (Business Operations, Growth-Stage Businesses)
+Bill Reagan, Executive Director (Business Operations, Regional Resources, Strategic Community Contacts, Growth-Stage Businesses)

 Bill founded Alexandria SBDC in 1996 with backing from City of Alexandria elected officials.
 As the Executive Director, he connects clients with broad cross-section of expertise and resources and works closely with economic development partners, City government and the business and financial community.
-Prior to founding the SBDC, Bill held positions in sales and small business marketing.
+Prior to founding the SBDC, Bill was an officer in the U.S. Army and, after leaving active duty, he held positions in sales and small business marketing.
 Bill has a B.B.A. in Natural Resource Economics from the University of Texas at Austin.

 Gloria Flanagan, Assistant Director (General Business, City Processes, Government Contracting)